Daniel Arenas

-Daniel Arenas Consuegra (born March 30, 1979) is a Colombian actor who has worked in both Colombia and Mexican television.
+Daniel Arenas Consuegra (born March 30, 1979) is a Colombian-Mexican actor.
+He became known for participating in the reality show Protagonistas De Nuestra Tele in 2002 and becoming the finalist.
+He has worked on both Colombian television and Mexican television..

+As of January 2023 he became a co-host of daytime news variety show Hoy Día for Telemundo.

 Early life

-Arenas was born on March 30, 1979 in Bucaramanga, Santander, Colombia.
+Arenas was born on March 30, 1979, in Bucaramanga, Santander, Colombia.
 He is the youngest of six children.
 He studied acting in the United States.

 Career

 Arenas's television debut was in Francisco el Matemático.
 In 2005, he participated in the telenovela Los Reyes, playing Santiago Iriarte, a performance that earned him a nomination for the India Catalina Awards in the category of Best Actor.
 In 2008, he participated in the telenovela La sucursal del cielo, playing Samuel Lizcano, a pilot of the Air Force.

-Arenas's debut in Televisa was in Teresa, marking his first telenovela in Mexico.
+In 2010 he obtained Mexican citizenship and moved to Mexico City to debut in Televisa was in Teresa, marking his first telenovela in Mexico.
 He has also worked in Amorcito Corazón, produced by Lucero Suárez, with Elizabeth Álvarez, Diego Olivera and Africa Zavala.
 In 2012, Arenas made his debut in theater, with "Hercules the Musical", where he played Hercules, the hero of Greek mythology, alongside Violeta Isfel and Miguel Pizarro.
 In 2013, he starred as protagonist in the telenovela Corazón Indomable, a remake of Marimar, produced by Nathalie Lartilleux, where he worked with Ana Brenda Contreras.

 Arenas once again worked with Nathalie Lartilleux in the 2014 telenovela La Gata with Maite Perroni, Erika Buenfil, and Laura Zapata.

 Arenas served as a judge in the 10th season of Nuestra Belleza Latina.